 These methamphetamine addicts were court ordered into a treatment program (whose methodology wasn’t disclosed in the research) which likely consisted of a general mixture of group and individual counseling with 12-step meeting attendance.
 I can’t stress the significance of this enough: their brains were not medically treated.
 They talked to counselors.
 They faced a choice between jail and abstinence.
 They CHOSE abstinence (for at least 14 months!) – even while their brains had been changed in a way that we’re told robs them of the ability to choose to quit “even in the face of negative consequences.”

 Even with changed brains, people are capable of choosing to change their substance use habits.
-They choose to change, and as the brain scans above demonstrate – their brain activity follows this choice.
-If the brain changes caused the substance using behavior, i.e. if it was the other way around, then a true medical intervention should have been needed – the brain would’ve needed to have changed via external force (medicine or surgery) before abstinence was initiated.
+They choose to stop using drugs, and as the brain scans above demonstrate – their brain activity follows this choice.
+If the brain changes caused the substance using behavior, i.e. if it was the other way around, then a true medical intervention should have been needed – the brain would’ve needed to have changed first via external force (medicine or surgery) before abstinence was initiated.
 They literally wouldn’t have been able to stop for 14 months without a real physical/biological medical intervention.
 But they did…

 Substance Use Is Not Compulsive, It Is A Choice

 There doesn’t seem to be any evidence that substance use is involuntary.
 In fact, the evidence, such as that presented above, shows the opposite.
 Nevertheless, when the case for the disease is presented, the idea that drug use is involuntary is taken for granted as true.
 No evidence is ever actually presented to support this premise, so there isn’t much to be knocked down here, except to make the point I made above – is a piano player fundamentally incapable of resisting playing the piano?
-They may love to play the piano, and want to do it often, they may even be obsessive about it, but it would be hard to say that at the site of a piano they are involuntarily driven by their brain to push aside whatever else they need to do in order to play that piano.
+They may love to play the piano, and want to do it often, they may even be obsessive about it, but it would be hard to say that at the sight of a piano they are involuntarily driven by their brain to push aside whatever else they need to do in order to play that piano.

 There is another approach to the second claim though.
 We can look at the people who have subjectively claimed that their substance use is involuntary, and see if the offer of incentives results in changed behavior.
-Heyman covered this in his latest book, Addiction: A Disorder of Choice.
+Gene Heyman covered this in his landmark book, Addiction: A Disorder of Choice.
 He recounts studies in which cocaine abusers were given traditional addiction counseling, and also offered vouchers which they could trade in for modest rewards such as movie tickets or sports equipment – if they proved through urine tests that they were abstaining from drug use.
 In the early stages of the study, 70% of those in the voucher program remained abstinent, while only 20% stayed abstinent in the control group which didn’t receive the incentive of the vouchers.
 This demonstrates that substance use is not in fact compulsive or involuntary, but that it is a matter of choice, because these “addicts” when presented with a clear and immediately rewarding alternative to substance use and incentive not to use, chose it.
 Furthermore, follow up studies showed that this led to long term changes.
 A full year after the program, the voucher group had double the success rate of those who received only counseling (80% to 40%, respectively).
 This ties back in to our first point that what you practice, you become good at.
 The cocaine abusers in the voucher group practiced replacing substance use with other activities, such as using the sports equipment or movie passes they gained as a direct consequence of abstaining from drug use – thus they made it a habit to find other ways of amusing themselves, this probably led to brain changes, and the new habits became the norm.

 Long story short, there is no evidence presented to prove that substance use is compulsive.
 The only thing ever offered is subjective reports from drug users themselves that they “can’t stop”, and proclamations from treatment professionals that the behavior is compulsive due to brain changes.
 But if the promise of a ticket to the movies is enough to double the success rate of conventional addiction counseling, then it’s hard to say that substance users can’t control themselves.
 The reality is that they can control themselves, but they just happen to see substance use as the best option for happiness available to them at the times when they’re abusing substances.
-When they can see other options for happiness as more attractive (i.e. as promising a greater reward than substance use), attainable to them, and as taking an amount of effort they’re willing to expend – then they will absolutely choose those option instead of substance use, and will not struggle to “stay sober”, prevent relapse, practice self-control or self-regulation, or any other colloquialism for making a different choice.
-They will simply choose differently.,
+When they can see other options for happiness as more attractive (i.e. as promising a greater reward than substance use), attainable to them, and as taking an amount of effort they’re willing to expend – then they will absolutely choose those options instead of substance use, and will not struggle to “stay sober”, prevent relapse, practice self-control or self-regulation, or any other colloquialism for making a different choice.
+They will simply choose differently.

 Three Most Relevant Reasons Addiction Is Not A Disease